Hobe Sound National Wildlife Refuge

 The Hobe Sound National Wildlife Refuge, a part of the United States National Wildlife Refuge System, is a refuge on Jupiter Island in Florida.
 Its official name as of 2019 is the Nathaniel P. Reed Hobe Sound National Wildlife Refuge.
 Part of the refuge is inside the town of Jupiter Island, while the rest is in the unincorporated areas of Martin County.
 The 1035 acre refuge was established in 1969, to protect the loggerhead and green sea turtles.
 It is administered as part of the Arthur R. Marshall Loxahatchee National Wildlife Refuge.

 Within the refuge is the 173 acre Reed Wilderness Seashore Sanctuary, designated a National Natural Landmark in November 1967.
+Additionally, there are nature trails that exhibit three distinct habitats including the sand pine scrub, coastal hammock and the protected beach, plus and indoor area which displays several of the native species.

+Scrub habitat protection

+Hobe Sound National Wildlife Refuge is home to around 40 species which are listed as either endangered, threatened or others, giving the health of the scrub habitat a higher level of importance.
+They manage this habitat by trimming the trees, in order to prevent unwanted forrest fires, or by making use of controlled fires.
+These methods insure that the environment is as habitable as possible for native fauna and flora.

 Turtle nesting

 The Hobe Sound National Wildlife refuge is a nesting ground for up to four different kinds of sea turtles including: Loggerhead turtles, Leatherback turtles, Green turtles, and Kemp's Ridley turtles.
 These turtles are listed as federally endangered being threatened by local predators.
 The Hobe Sound National Wildlife refuge aims to protect sea turtle nests by neutralizing their natural predators which include raccoons and armadillos.